rabyj/epigeec/README.md

 	sudo apt-get python-pip

-The h5py package can be difficult to install depending on your platform see [this webpage](http://docs.h5py.org/en/latest/build.html) for help.

 **Install epiGeEC**

 	sudo pip install epigeec

+epiGeEC depends on the h5py package which can be difficult to install depending on your platform see [this webpage](http://docs.h5py.org/en/latest/build.html) for help.

 ### How To Use
 - - - -